 #3 Create a Budget

 Budgets feel restrictive.
 They have the perception that creating one is going to force you to give something, everything up.
-However, I don’t know anyone that successfully manages their money without understanding their budget – where their money goes and what they have to work with.
+However, I don’t know anyone that successfully manages their money without understanding their budget.
+Where their money goes and what they have to work with.

 In respect to paying off credit card debt, creating a budget and understanding where your money is going will provide you with insight on how you can reduce your monthly expenses.
-And then you can use those extra savings to pay off your credit card debt faster.
+And then you can use those extra savings to pay off your credit card debt fast.

 #4 Get Rid of All Credit Cards Except One